Josesx506/Odin_Project_FS/07_Node/08_authentication/Readme.md

 be started with `npm run dev`.
 This allows us to create our session db table and launch the server simultaneously.
 The app can be accessed at http://localhost:3000/.

+>[!Note]
+> This app is very simple and does not throw errors when the wrong username / password is inserted.
+It just redirects you
+    to the homepage.